pranshupatel/ColourBlock/README.md

 Colour Block uses the Model-View-Controller design pattern.
 The file game.py creates a new instance of the Player class, which in turn creates and instance of Grid and Visuals classes.
 These classes work together to form the core of the gameplay.

 The Grid class serves as the back-end of the game.
-It is an array of enlarged pixels that is 24 units tall and 10 units wide.
+It is an array of squares that is 24 units tall and 10 units wide.
 The Visuals class renders Blocks and clears them from the grid based on their colour and filled statuses.

 The Visuals class is the front-end of the game.
 It takes in the grid from the Grid class and renders it to the screen.
 It also handles the pause function and allows the player to restart the game if they lose.